Gaiole in Chianti

 Gaiole in Chianti is a comune (municipality) in the Province of Siena in the Italian region Tuscany, located about 40 km southeast of Florence and about 15 km northeast of Siena.
-Forbes named it number one in its list of "Europe's Most Idyllic Places To Live."
+Forbes named it number one on its list of "Europe's Most Idyllic Places To Live."

 Each year in March, a professional bicycle race is held, known as Strade Bianche in reference to the white gravel roads of the Siena region.
 In October there is a public event, using many of the same roads, for vintage bicycle enthusiasts known as L'Eroica.
 This starts and finishes in Gaiole including a full week of festivities.